jmay899/ATMProject/README.md

 ## How to run
 After cloning the project, run the ATMProject.exe to open the program.

-Enter PIN "1111" to log-in as a dummy customer (users will be able to create their own customer in a future update).
+Enter PIN "1111" to log-in as a dummy customer.

 Deposit, withdraw, transfer, and check your balance at your choosing.

 **Note**: There is a $3000 daily limit on transactions for each customer's account.

+#The database for the project is currently down, so none of the functions will work.